simonppg/spring/WebAppExample/README.md

 # WebAppExample

-This app create a servlet using tomcat 7 in java ee 6.
+This app create a naive login controller using spring web MVC running on tomcat 7 in java ee 6.

 ## Compile the code